NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 NeMo Speaker Diarization Configuration Files
 ============================================

-Since speaker diarization model here is not a fully-trainable End-to-End model but an inference pipeline, we use **diarizer** instead of **model** which is used in other tasks.
+Since speaker diarization model here is not a fully-trainable end-to-end model but an inference pipeline, we use **diarizer** instead of **model** which is used in other tasks.

 The diarizer section will generally require information about the dataset(s) being used, models used in this pipeline, as well as inference related parameters such as post processing of each models.
 The sections on this page cover each of these in more detail.